 We also provide grades on growth, Momentum, Stability, and Quality, which you can grab here.
 HCA is rated #1 in the A-rated Medical Hospitals industry.
 For other top stocks in that industry, click here.

 Amgen Inc. (AMGN)

 AMGN is a biotechnology-based human therapeutics leader with historical expertise in renal disease and cancer supportive care products.
 Its flagship drugs include red blood cell boosters Epogen and Aranesp, immune system boosters Neupogen and Neulasta, and Enbrel and Otezla for inflammatory diseases.
 AMGN’s five key products are among the top-selling drugs in the world.

 AMGN has a Buy rating and a grade of B in our POWR Ratings system.
 It also has a Value Grade of B, as it continues to trade below its intrinsic value.
-The company has an EV/EBITDA of 12.6, well below the industry average.
-Plus, its forward P/E of 13.61 is also low.
+The company has an EV/EBITDA of 12.4, well below the industry average.
+Plus, its forward P/E of 14.41 is also low.
 AMGN also has a Quality Grade of A due to its rock-solid balance sheet.
-As of December, the company had $10.6 billion in cash, compared with only $91 million in short-term debt.
+As of March, the company had $10.6 billion in cash, compared with only $1.6 billion in short-term debt.

 One of the largest medical device companies, MDT develops and manufactures therapeutic medical devices for chronic diseases.
 Its portfolio includes pacemakers, defibrillators, heart valves, stents, insulin pumps, spinal fixation devices, and surgical tools.
 The company markets its products to healthcare institutions and physicians in the United States and overseas.